-Topics of special interest chosen by students and agreed to by the departments to do independent studies with a professor acting as a guide.
+Topics of special interest chosen by students and agreed to by the departments to do independent studies with a professor acting as a quide wpcarey.asu.edu/scm 480/965-6044 BA 446

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 56.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.

 Graduate-Level Courses.
 For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/aad/catalogs on the Web.
-In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 56.
+In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 62.